Find a Charger near You. Click Here: https://chargefinder.com/us/jasper/charging-station/e7erjr

 The City of Jasper does not require permitting or consultation for the installation of Level 2 EV Chargers in single-family homes.

 Before installing Level 2 Chargers in multi-family and commercial zones consultation with the City of Jasper Electric Utility is required.
-Please contact Ashley Kiefer, Utilities Business Manager, at akiefer@jasperindiana.gov or (812) 482-9131.
+Please contact Ashley Kiefer, Utilities Business Manager, at akiefer@jasperindiana.gov or (812) 482-9131 to schedule your free consultation.

 Level 3 – DC Fast Chargers

 Before installing Level 3 DC Fast Chargers in any location, consultation with the City of Jasper Electric Utility is required.
-Please contact Ashley Kiefer, Utilities Business Manager, at akiefer@jasperindiana.gov or (812) 482-9131.
+The Electric Utility will schedule a time to come out and inspect your current connection and determine if the existing infrastructure is sufficient.
+Additional equipment or infrastructure costs will be on the owner, depending on the items needed.
+Please contact Ashley Kiefer, Utilities Business Manager, at akiefer@jasperindiana.gov or (812) 482-9131 to schedule your free consultation.

 Important Information